EGSeaman/EGSeaman.github.io/docs/index.md

 ## **About Me**

 I am a student at Colby College, majoring in Studio Arts with a focus in Digital.
-I am passionate about buiding a career in UX/UI Design in the technology industry, and am excited by the opportunities and challenges emergin with the advent of AI.
+I am passionate about buiding a career in UX/UI Design in the technology industry, and am excited by the opportunities and challenges emerging with the advent of AI.

 ## **Welcome to my Portfolio!**